lucasvolkmer/d2l-en-branch/chapter_optimization/lr-scheduler.md

 # Learning Rate Scheduling
 :label:`sec_scheduler`

-So far we primarily focused on optimization *algorithms* for how to update the weight vectors rather than on the *rate* at which they are being updated.
-Nonetheless, adjusting the learning rate is often just as important as the actual algorithm.
-There are a number of aspects to consider:
+So far we primarily focused onProgramação da taxa de aprendizagem :label:`sec_scheduler`

+Até agora, focamos principalmente na optimizationção de *algorithmos* for how to update the weightpara como atualizar os vectores rather than on the *rate* at which they are being updated.
+Nonethelessde peso, em vez de na *taxa* na qual eles estão sendo atualizados.
+No entanto, adjusting the learning rate is often just as important as the actual algorithm.
+There are a number ofar a taxa de aprendizagem é frequentemente tão importante quanto o algoritmo real.
+Existem vários aspectos toa considerar:

 * Most obviously the *magnitude* of the learning rate matters.
 If it is too large, optimization diverges, if it is too small, it takes too long to train or we end up with a suboptimal result.
 We saw previously that the condition number of the problem matters (see e.g., :numref:`sec_momentum` for details).
 Intuitively it is the ratio of the amount of change in the least sensitive direction vs. the most sensitive one.
 * Secondly, the rate of decay is just as important.
 If the learning rate remains large we may simply end up bouncing around the minimum and thus not reach optimality. :numref:`sec_minibatch_sgd` discussed this in some detail and we analyzed performance guarantees in :numref:`sec_sgd`.
 In short, we want the rate to decay, but probably more slowly than $\mathcal{O}(t^{-\frac{1}{2}})$ which would be a good choice for convex problems.